apache/inlong-website/docs/quick_start/clickHouse_file_example.md

 ---
-title: ClickHouse Example
+title: Collect File and Writing to ClickHouse Example
 sidebar_position: 2
 ---

-Here we use an example to introduce how to use Apache InLong creating MySQL -> Kafka -> ClickHouse data access.
+Here we use an example to introduce how to collect file and write to clickHouse.

 ## Deployment
 ### Install InLong